CCASANET/apr-scripts/README.md

 apr-scripts
 ===========

-Useful cohort characterizing scripts to be used e.g. for APRs
+Useful cohort characterizing scripts to be used for general purpose for example during Annual Progress Reports (APRs)